nkmr-jp/python-fire-cli-skeleton/README.md

 ## How to Use
 copy this repository and make your original command.<br>
-If you want to know how to make a package in detail [please refer to here](https://packaging.python.org/tutorials/packaging-projects/).
+If you want to know how to package a Python project in detail [please refer to here](https://packaging.python.org/tutorials/packaging-projects/).